JakeC007/JakeC007.github.io/_posts/2022-01-16-phd-pointers.md

 - Network broadly

   - Top researchers may be hard to talk with without an "in" so don't just focus on talking with them.
 There are lots of interesting people to chat with at a conference
-  - Keep in mind that your fellow Grad students today will be in positions of power tomorrow
+  - Keep in mind that your fellow grad students today will be in positions of power tomorrow
   - Get people's Twitter handles and follow them